vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 system.
 The earliest were Muðjāla Bhata (938 A.D.), a will begin to move down and on the day of autumnal.

-South Indian astronomor and Pythūdaka Svämi (960 A.D.), equinox, will pass below the horizon.
+South Indian astronomor and Pythūdaka Svāmi (960 A.D.), equinox, will pass below the horizon.
 Thus for six

 who observed at Kurukgetra.
 One of the latest wis Mm. months, from 21st March (V.E.) there will be continuous